lexchou-aspose/Aspose.3D-Products/3d/java/conversion/3mf-to-u3d/_index.md

     {{% blocks/products/pf/agp/content h2="Java 3D Scene Manipulation Library" %}}

  Aspose.3D is a CAD and Gameware API to load, modify and convert 3D files.
 API is a standalone and does not require any any 3D modeling or rendering software.
-One can easily use API for Discreet3DS, WavefrontOBJ, STL (ASCII, Binary), Universal3D, FBX (ASCII, Binary), Collada, glTF, PLY, GLB, DirectX and more formats. вЂЋ
+One can easily use API for Discreet3DS, WavefrontOBJ, STL (ASCII, Binary), Universal3D, FBX (ASCII, Binary), Collada, glTF, PLY, GLB, DirectX and more formats. ‎